 #2: Honey (1,000,000 Monthly Searches)

 With over 1,000,000 searches by you bee-charmers each month, honey comes in at number two on The Austin Artisan’s romantic foods round-up.
 Honey is the sweet golden nectar of the gods, and it has a longstanding reputation for romance.
 It is often offered at weddings as a symbol of sweetness for the new union.
 Hippocrates, the famed Greek physician, considered honey a remedy for disorders of the… ahem… romantic variety.
 Besides boasting a wealth of health benefits, honey is just downright delicious.
 But the top and final romantic food on our list is almost as sweet and certainly just as divine…

 We know, we know.
 Technically speaking, wine is a beverage, not food, but we hope you won’t hold that against us.
 Wine is one of the most potent aphrodisiacs in existence and has more than earned its place in the top spot on this romantic foods ranking.
 Studies show that one to two glasses of red vino has quite the swoon effect on women in particular.
 Combine red wine and chocolate?
 That packs a powerful punch, indeed!

 That’s it for our round-up of romantic foods.
 We’ve done the research, and we are ready to cook up a private dinner just for you and your favorite lovebug.
-If you live in Austin or the surrounding area, we hope you will join us for The Austin Artisan’s Valentine’s Day soiree.
-We incorporated many of the foods from this list into a Valentine’s Day feast fit for the gods and bringing this luxurious fine-dining experience that incorporates many of these foods straight into your home.
+If you live in Austin or the surrounding area, we would love to bring a luxurious fine-dining experience that incorporates many of these foods straight into your home.
 For more information or to make a booking, call Michael at (512)436-2401.